-The Student Support Department consists of five support teachers; a reading specialist (Primary only), a counselor, learning support specialist and two ELL (English Language Learning) teachers.
+The Student Support Department consists of four support teachers; counselor, learning support specialist and two ELL (English Language Learning) teachers.
 These support teachers work with teachers and students to provide the most effective learning environment for all students.

 All students receive meaningful and equitable access to the curriculum.
 This enhances their motivation to learn from multiple perspectives, through collaborative teaching approaches.
 These outcomes include improved academic skills, leading to increased self-esteem, and more positive relationships with others in the community.
 MEF IS supports inclusion practices when supporting students.